Helping you navigate life's challenges

 Hi, I’m Fiona.

-I support people through anxiety, depression, trauma, grief, major life changes or diagnoses, and moments when life feels overwhelming or stuck, helping them find clarity, strength, and a way forward.
+I support people through anxiety, depression, trauma, grief, chronic illness, major life changes or diagnoses, and moments when life feels overwhelming, heavy, messy or stuck, helping them find clarity, strength, and a way forward.

-I’m a qualified counsellor and psychotherapist (PGDip with distinction, BACP) with a master’s degree in psychology.
+I’m a qualified counsellor and psychotherapist (PGDip with distinction, BACP-Level 7) with a master’s degree in psychology.
 I offer both short-term counselling and longer-term therapy, in person in Brighton & Hove, or online across the UK.

-My approach is compassionate, down-to-earth, and inclusive, drawing on both professional training and real-life experience.
-Whether you’re coping with a cancer diagnosis, navigating menopause, exploring your identity, or seeking space to heal from past experiences, I can help you navigate challenges with resilience and renewed hope.
+My approach is compassionate, and down-to-earth, and tailored to you, drawing on both professional training and real-life experience.
+Whether you’re coping with a life changing diagnosis, navigating menopause, exploring your identity, or seeking space to heal from past experiences, I can help you navigate challenges with resilience and renewed hope.

-Before training as a therapist, I spent 20 years in the police as an intelligence analyst, and also worked in the public and private sectors, including the Bank of England and the College of Policing.
-That work brought me into contact with people from diverse areas of society and deeply shaped the way I work today: with empathy, respect, and a strong commitment to confidentiality.
-It sharpened my attention to detail, teaching me to see things others overlook — skills I now bring into therapy.
+Before training as a therapist, I spent 20 years in the police as an intelligence analyst, and also worked across public and private sectors.
+Those experiences brought me into contact with people from diverse areas of society and deeply shaped the way I work today — with empathy, respect, and a strong commitment to ethics and confidentiality.
+It also sharpened my attention to detail, helping me to notice things others might overlook — a skill I now bring into therapy to support each person as a unique individual.

 I’m a registered member of the British Association for Counselling and Psychotherapy (BACP) and take part in regular supervision and continuing professional development (CPD) to ensure I offer the best support possible.